 How to refine

-Always specify the camera angle explicitly (low angle, worm's eye view, dutch angle) and the motion language (speed lines, motion blur on weapon, dust kicked up).
-Diffusion defaults to a static eye-level shot which kills the impact.
-Pick one style anchor per prompt — Shinkai key visual or 90s ink-line or watercolor — mixing them muds the result.
-The anime character prompts entry covers the six-layer character structure; layer this prompt’s motion grammar on top of that.
+Always state the camera angle explicitly (low angle, worm's eye view, dutch angle) and the motion language (speed lines, motion blur on weapon, dust kicked up).
+Diffusion defaults to a static eye-level shot, which kills the impact.
+Pick one style anchor per prompt — Shinkai key visual, 90s ink-line, or watercolor — because mixing them muds the result.

 Common mistakes

-- Forgetting motion language entirely — the image reads as a pose, not an action
+- Forgetting motion language entirely — the image reads as a pose, not an action.

 Related